Learning Scene-Level Signed Directional Distance Function with Ellipsoidal Priors and Neural Residuals: Introduction

 A promising recent approach that overcomes these limitations is the signed directional distance function (SDDF).
-SDDF is a directional formulation of SDF that takes a position and a viewing direction as input (like NeRF and unlike SDF) and provides the distance to the observed surface along the viewing direction (like SDF and unlike NeRF, which integrates radiance along the view ray).
-The benefits of estimating SDDF are three-fold.
+SDDF is a directional formulation of SDF that takes a position and a viewing direction as input (like NeRF and unlike SDF) and provides the distance to the observed surface (like SDF and unlike NeRF).
+The benefits of SDDF as a scene representation are three-fold.
 First, SDDF models can provide fast, single forward-pass directional distance queries in a differentiable way, supporting operations such as novel view synthesis and differentiable view optimization.
 Second, SDDF models can be trained from different kinds of sensor data, including depth images and LiDAR scans, as long as they can be converted to ray distances.
 This is in contrast with SDF models, which require processing of sensor measurements to obtain SDF supervision data, and with NeRF and GS models that commonly expect camera images.
-Third, an SDDF model learns a geometry representation in the space of positions and directions, which allows arbitrary view synthesis and efficient occlusion queries.
+Third, an SDDF model learns a geometric representation in the space of positions and directions, which allows arbitrary view synthesis and efficient occlusion queries.
 This is in contrast with an SDF model which requires an iterative sphere tracing algorithm~\cite{spheretracing1996} to compute distance in a desired direction.